Biased Dreams: Limitations to Epistemic Uncertainty Quantification in Latent Dynamics Models: Additional Results

 \subsection{Attractor Evaluation}

-Tab.~\ref{tab:ood_states} specifies the manually designed \textit{OOD} states that are used for each \textit{DMC Suite} environment during evaluation.
-Fig.~\ref{fig:attractor_rest} showcases that the remaining \textit{DMC Suite} environments exhibit similar latent trajectory patterns in embedded PCA space consistent with those observed in the Cheetah Run evaluation presented in Section~\ref{sec:attr_eval}, regardless of chosen latent dynamics architecture.
+The remaining DMC Suite environments exhibit similar latent rollout patterns in the embedded PCA space consistent with those observed in the Cheetah Run evaluation presented in Section~\ref{sec:attr_eval}, across both RSSM and Cat-RSSM (Fig.~\ref{fig:attractor_rest}).
+These observations indicate that the observed attractor behavior is not specific to a single task or architecture, but appears consistently across all evaluated settings.